ReSwift/ReSwift/README.md

 	github "Swift-Flow/Swift-Flow"

 #Demo

-Swift Flow is a [Redux](https://github.com/rackt/redux)-like implementation of the unidirectional data flow architecture in Swift.

 Using this library you can implement apps that have an explicit, reproducible state, allowing you, among many other things, to replay and rewind the app state, as shown below: